-Subtract line 11d from line 10 and enter the result on line 12.
+Subtract line 11g from line 10 and enter the result on line 12.
+The amount entered on line 12 can't be less than zero.

 • If line 12 is less than \$2,500 or line 12 on the prior quarterly return was less than \$2,500, and you didn't incur a \$100,000 next-day deposit obligation during the current quarter.
 You may pay the amount with Form 941 or you may deposit the amount.
 To avoid a penalty, you must pay any amount you owe in full with a timely filed return or you must deposit any amount you owe before the due date of the return.
 For more information on paying with a timely filed return, see the instructions for line 14, later.